oci-landing-zones/terraform-oci-core-landingzone/VARIABLES.md

 | existing\_id\_domain\_ai\_genai\_hosted\_applications\_dyn\_group\_name | Existing custom Identity Domain Generative AI hosted applications dynamic group to reuse. | string | "" | no |
 | existing\_id\_domain\_ai\_genai\_semantic\_stores\_dyn\_group\_name | Existing custom Identity Domain Generative AI semantic stores dynamic group to reuse. | string | "" | no |

-The four `*_infra` inputs enable prerequisites only: Core LZ does not create AI models, endpoints, API keys, projects, vector stores, semantic stores, hosted applications, Data Science projects, OKE clusters, GPU instances, databases, or application pipelines.
+The five `*_infra` inputs enable prerequisites only: Core LZ does not create AI models, endpoints, API keys, projects, vector stores, semantic stores, hosted applications, Data Science projects, AIDP workbenches, OKE clusters, GPU instances, databases, or application pipelines.
 Every enabled AI service requires `deploy_app_cmp = true`.

+When `enable_aidp_infra = true`, compartment-scoped AIDP grants are added to the AI Foundation policy and the two required tenancy-wide IAM inspection and tag-namespace grants are isolated in `<service-label>-aidp-root-policy`.
+If `policies_in_root_compartment = "USE"`, those root grants must be supplied externally.
+AIDP receives Application-compartment Generative AI access independently of Database and Exainfra compartment deployment.

 `CORELZ_MANAGED` authorizes Generative AI API keys to use the Responses API.
 Vector store connectors can read Object Storage and semantic stores can read secrets across enabled Application, Database, Security, and Exainfra compartments.
 Semantic stores can use Database Tools in Application, Database, and Exainfra, and read database metadata in Database and Exainfra. `WORKLOAD_MANAGED` retains all Enterprise AI dynamic groups and required hosted-application and semantic-store platform grants, but leaves the Responses API and data-access policies to workload stacks.
 IAM allow grants are additive: a narrower workload allow policy does not remove a broader Core LZ allow policy.
 To migrate safely, deploy the narrower workload policies first, verify API-key and resource-principal access, then update Core LZ to `WORKLOAD_MANAGED` to remove the compartment-level statements.